sentinl/sentinl/docs/Authentication.md

 Both username and password should be set in the report action in UI.

 ## Kibana configuration for Sentinl v5
+In the Sentinl v5 report authentication is set systemwide and applied for all watchers.
+It is not possible to set unique authentication per watcher.

 ### Search Guard
 ```